cameronkerrnz/cameronkerrnz.github.io/content/posts/2024/profiling-postgis.md

 - You could also do this in a Production environment if you were suitably desperate, but you should probably avoid using 'monitor' mode and instead use the 'run' mode to reduce the scope of what you are measuring.
 - It would be super if PostGIS (or some other tooling) could provide a ready-made set of wrappers for this purpose.
 - Individual call-sites (eg. multiple calls to st_difference in the same function) become tangled, but we can overcome that with call-site specific wrappers.
+- This will also work if you installed PostGIS into the `public` schema rather than into it's own schema; just be sure to place the `profiling` schema before the `public` schema in that case.